-Modern businesses have never seen such rapid technological advancements as we have in the last few decades.
+Modern businesses have never seen such rapid technological advancements in private equity operations as we have in the last few decades.
 We’ve come to rely on technology like never before for a good reason—unparalleled efficiency.

 Every industry on the planet sees the difference that digital technology makes to their processes, reporting, and communication.
 And since Private Equity often underpins crucial flows of capital and effective decision-making in many industries, there is vast potential with adopting technology.